theo-donacik/supergfxctl-waybar-module/README.md

 ## Description

-A [waybar](https://github.com/Alexays/Waybar) module that uses [supergfxctl](https://gitlab.com/asus-linux/supergfxctl) for graphics swithcing on ASUS laptops with linux and s dedicated graphics card.
+A [waybar](https://github.com/Alexays/Waybar) module that uses [supergfxctl](https://gitlab.com/asus-linux/supergfxctl) for graphics swithcing on ASUS laptops with linux and a dedicated graphics card.

 ### Features